-As of the closing of this offering, our authorized capital stock will consist of 500,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share.
+Our authorized capital stock consists of 500,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share.

-The following description of our capital stock and provisions of our certificate of incorporation and bylaws are summaries and are qualified by reference to the certificate of incorporation and bylaws that will be effective upon the closing of this offering.
-Our certificate of incorporation and bylaws were approved by our pre-IPO stockholders prior to this offering.
-Copies of these documents are filed with the SEC as exhibits to our registration statement, of which this prospectus forms a part.
-The description of our capital stock reflects changes to our capital structure that will occur prior to the closing of this offering.
+The following description of our capital stock and provisions of our certificate of incorporation and bylaws are summaries and are qualified by reference to the certificate of incorporation and bylaws, which are filed with the SEC as exhibits to our registration statement, of which this prospectus forms a part.